Computer Vision · Color Science · Image Analytics

 Color Extraction

-OpenCV reads each frame, converts BGR to LAB via cv2.cvtColor.
-Pixels are flattened and clustered with sklearn KMeans (k=5, n_init=10).
-Centroid colors and weight fractions emitted as a Pydantic-validated record.
+OpenCV reads each frame, converts BGR→LAB.
+Pixels flattened and clustered with sklearn KMeans (k=5, n_init=10).
+Centroid colors and weight fractions emitted as Pydantic-validated records; bad frames (title cards, hard-cut artifacts) flagged and excluded.

 DB